Skip to main content

 How to Prioritize Features: 7 Frameworks Compared

-A practical comparison of 7 feature prioritization frameworks — RICE, ICE, MoSCoW, Kano, WSJF, Value vs Effort, and Opportunity Scoring — with real examples, pros, cons, and when to use each.
+A practical comparison of 7 feature prioritization frameworks.
+RICE, ICE, MoSCoW, Kano, WSJF, Value vs Effort, and Opportunity Scoring.

 Prioritization is the defining skill of product management.
 You will always have more ideas, requests, and problems than your team can handle.
-The ability to focus on the right things — and say "not now" to the rest — determines whether your product succeeds or becomes a feature factory.
+The ability to focus on the right things.
+And say "not now" to the rest.
+Determines whether your product succeeds or becomes a feature factory.
+It starts with a well-maintained product backlog that gives you a single, ordered list to prioritize against.

 Table of Contents